nspcc-dev/neo-go/docs/cli.md

-Most of the services (state validation, oracle, consensus and RPC if configured with `StartWhenSynchronized` option) are only started after the node is completely synchronizaed because running them before that is either pointless or even dangerous.
+Most of the services (state validation, oracle, consensus and RPC if configured with `StartWhenSynchronized` option) are only started after the node is completely synchronized because running them before that is either pointless or even dangerous.
 The node considers itself to be fully synchronized with the network if it has more than `MinPeers` neighbours and if at least 2/3 of them are known to have a height less than or equal to the